skexzeal/ios_sdk/README.md

 ### <a id="device-ids">Device IDs

-Certain services (such as Google Analytics) require you to coordinate device and client IDs in order to prevent duplicate reporting.
+Certain services (such as Google Analytics) require you to coordinate device and client IDs in order to prevent duplicated reporting.

 To obtain the device identifier IDFA, call the function `idfa`: